MaddieM4/python-djdns/README.md

 psychiatric case study of a woman with multiple personality disorder, in which the attacker uses a multitude of distinct personas (stolen, or generated mechanically or by hand) to defeat "one per customer" sorta limits.

-Djdns takes an entirely different approach that I like to call recursive democracy, which averts such problems altogether, by not establishing a "global policy" per se at all, except in the most fundamentally basic and democratic terms.
+DJDNS takes an entirely different approach that I like to call recursive democracy, which averts such problems altogether, by not establishing a "global policy" per se at all, except in the most fundamentally basic and democratic terms.
 As stated earlier in the readme, every page represents a subdomain (except the TLD page, if you want to be technical and pedantic about it).
-You can think of the write-enabled participants as moderators for that page, in a mass-moderation scenario.
-Without group agreement, a change of any kind will fail.
-This system can easily support hundreds of thousands of "moderators", especially thanks to the Digitally Distributed Democracy vote augmentation system that lets you declare yourself to be abstaining from voting, and donating your "vote power" to another party (or parties, based on percentages) while you're "offline for voting".

-So, basically, if you want a domain, the price is to get the moderators of a subdomain page to approve and add your information to the page.
-Whatever their requirements are, are the requirements to get that domain (though it could be as small and simple as just asking).
-In the event of mass adoption, you'll have these x.y.z.something.or.other crazy long subdomains managed by just a few people, which are easy to obtain; and top-level domains, which require community approval and momentum on a massive scale, and thus will be much better-vetted and more valuable.
-And every subdomain page is invite-only for write permissions.
+Each page can have any kind of custom rules for moderation and modification of its contents.
+The TLD can be administrated by a voting consensus of hundreds of thousands of people.
+Your site page can be administrated by your web dude.

+Some pages will use automatic approval (domain follows specific rules and isn't taken?
+Add it to the list!), others will use manual (must be approved by some critical mass of moderators), some will use a combination.
+The price of a domain is just convincing a system or group of people to point a delegation regex to your DJDNS document.

 ## And there's no name collisions... ever?